 It's not as difficult to find a thesis as many students think.
 It's a lot like finding any research project.
-See urop.html.
-For one thing, an M.Eng. thesis supervisor need not be a Course VI faculty member.
-Students thinking about continuing directly into the Course VI Ph.D. program will find it strongly to their advantage to establish an early research relationship with EECS labs and faculty.
-However, any School of Engineering or Science faculty member and most Department-affiliated senior research staff members may supervise an M.Eng. thesis.
-Use the Research Interest Guide to look for non-faculty supervisors.
+For one thing, an MEng thesis supervisor need not be a Course VI faculty member.
+Students thinking about continuing directly into the Course 6 PhD program will find it strongly to their advantage to establish an early research relationship with EECS labs and faculty.
+However, any School of Engineering or Science faculty member (including the Media Lab) and most Department-affiliated senior research staff members may supervise an MEng thesis.
+Use the Faculty and Advisor listing to look for supervisors.
 If you wish to be supervised by a faculty member outside the School of Engineering or Science, or by a staff member not listed in the Research Supervisor list, you may request permission.
 Consult Anne Hunter.

 Find a project which is of direct and intense interest to you and which will give you a maximum opportunity not only to learn about the subject being investigated, but also about proper methods of technical investigation.
 If you are already a graduate student in the MEng program, you will want to avoid projects so remote from your current training that acquiring the necessary background will cause excessive delay.